Top of page

 Citation databases, including Scopus and Web of Science, index publication and citation data for peer-reviewed literature, including journal articles, conference proceedings, book chapters and books.
 These databases enable users to search for documents, authors, or organisations, and can be used to perform research output, collaboration (co-authorship) and citation analyses.

-The citation databases above, as well as the research performance assessment tools described below, are all available via the Library’s list of A-Z Databases.
+The citation databases above, as well as the SciVal research performance assessment tool described below, are all available via the Library’s list of A-Z Databases.

 SciVal and the ECU Institutional Hierarchy

 SciVal is a research performance assessment tool provided by Elsevier that draws on the publication and citation data from Scopus.
-SciVal includes a range of modules that enables publication, citation, and trend analyses, as well as benchmarking and collaboration evaluations.
+SciVal enables publication, citation, and trend analyses, as well as benchmarking and collaboration evaluations.
 Analyses can be performed from the level of individual researchers through to the institutional and national level.

 The ECU Institutional Hierarchy in SciVal enables ECU users to create citations-based analyses at the level of ECU Schools, Strategic Research Institutes and Strategic Research Centres.
-The hierarchy is accessible under Researchers and Groups in either the Overview or Benchmarking modules and can be used to gather data, benchmark performance and/or generate reports for ECU organisational units based on the staff affiliated with the given unit.
+The hierarchy is accessible under Groups of Researchers in either the Entity list in the Explore analysis section or in the Benchmark - All metrics and Collaboration matrix subsections within the Compare analysis section.
+It can be used to gather data, benchmark performance and/or generate reports for ECU organisational units based on the staff affiliated with the given unit.

 School-based Research Centres/Groups are not included in the ECU Institutional Hierarchy in SciVal.
 However, Research Services have developed a guide that provides instructions on how you can create your own Researcher Groups in SciVal.
 Users can then use the same functionality, as available for those organisational units defined in the hierarchy, to benchmark performance and generate reports for your Researcher Group(s).